...

 The presentation on compliance training has again highlighted the need for regulation and ethical standards besides following established rules in the facility.
 Aware of how much is at stake when compliance is not ensured, staff can also promote the culture of constant preparedness – a concept of being ready and willing to change for the better as soon as new requirements come into view.

 Moving forward, I would like to conclude the presentation with Peter Drucker’s words: ‘Quality is not the pin that you put into it but what the customer feels and receives from it. ’ The commitment of staff to compliance will call for the best for those that we serve.
 To this end, let the united principles be the beacon to maintain integrity and excellence in health facilities.
+Explore our sample BHA FPX 4006 Assessment 1 Compliance Program Implementation and Ethical Decision-Making for complete information about the class.

 References